 Heart of the Streets, Non-Profit, Inc

 We only distribute the best goods.
-With over ten years of Non-Profit experience and over five years hands-on experience servicing the inner-city, Heart of the Streets Non-Profit Inc. is committed to reaching the heart of the people by doing our part to provide access to some of our people's most basic needs.
+With over ten years of Non-Profit experience and more than five years of hands-on experience servicing the inner-city, Heart of the Streets is committed to reaching the people's heart.
+We strive to do our part to provide access to some of our people's most basic needs.

-We are not just a food program but we also provide clothing and hygiene products.
+We are not only a food program, but we also give away clothing and hygiene products.
 Since COVID, we have collaborated with shelters and community organizations to aid in delivering items safely.

 If you'd like to make a non-monetary donation please visit the donation page here and complete the non-monetary donation form.